 Read more about this from our article: “How to effectively communicate OEE to the shop floor?”

-For the free trial to be successful, you may want to select a machine or equipment that is run by at least one highly-engaged employee.
+For the free trial to be successful, you may want to select a machine or equipment that is run by at least one highly-engaged employee, a product champion.
 Someone who welcomes change and who is passionate about what they do.
 You probably already know who that person is.

 Let them know that you have chosen this piece of equipment for the trial because you value their input on the process and product.
 It also serves another purpose – it sets an example for others.
 So that when you move beyond the free trial, other operators know that it works.